Swineshead, Bedfordshire: Religious sites

 The Church of St Nicholas consists of a chancel, nave, north aisle with vestry, south aisle, west tower and south porch.
 The walls are coursed rubble with some pebble rubble, and with stone dressings.
 The roofs are covered with stone slates, tiles and lead.

 The church is not mentioned in the Domesday survey of 1086, but there was a rector here before 1271.
 The whole church seems to have been rebuilt during the 14th century, beginning with the chancel about 1330; about the same time, the south aisle and porch were built.
 The north aisle with the base of a tower at its west end followed about 10 years later, but the proposed tower was almost immediately abandoned in favour of one at the west end of the nave.

 Towards the end of the 15th century, a clerestory was added to the nave, a vestry was added at the east end of the north aisle, with a chamber above it, and a narrow slipway communicating with the chancel.
 At the same time the chancel arch was widened, rood-stairs built on the south side, and a rood-screen and loft erected.

 The nave roof was repaired in 1706 and in 1841.
 A general restoration seems to have occurred from 1847 to 1853.
 The tower and spire were again repaired in 1907.

 Landmarks

 The village is in the middle of the parish, and includes many old houses.
-The "Three Horseshoes" Inn dates from the early 17th century.
+The "Three Horseshoes" Inn, now private house, dates from the early 17th century.
 The cottages are of brick and timber with tiled and thatched roofs.
 The former rectory, now used as a farmhouse, is an ancient plastered building of brick and timber opposite the church.
 When it was undergoing restoration in 1846, a copy of the Solemn League and Covenant (signed by the then Rector of Swineshead) was discovered in the roof where it was perhaps hidden by the cautious rector of the time.
 There are the traces of two moats in the village.